EternityForest/picodash/README.md

 Lets make a filter that multiplies a value for display, and divides user-set vals again.

+Filters have a config property to pass info like the readonly status to the widgets.

+By default, the contructor takes the config parameter as it's config and adds the readonly property from the source or previous filter.

+Your filter should update config to apply to the filtered value.
+For example, this filter looks as the range constraints and multiplies them by the same factor it multiplies the value.

 ```js

 class Mult extends picodash.Filter {